 The topic of sound

 would deserve more than that article, it would need a book, or probably a bookshelf full of them.
 Most of the time it's simply a shame what goes on here, especially in electronic club music performed in a club.
 No, it does not make sense to play music so loud that 50% of the audience has to wear ear plugs during the show.
-No, it is a bad idea that a person on stage who has no idea how it sounds where the audience is located, is actually the person who is supposed to be in control over the sound for that audience.
+And it is a bad idea that a person on stage who has no idea how it sounds where the audience is located, is actually the person who is supposed to be in control over the sound for that audience.
 No it is not a good idea to drive every single part of the signal chain into total overload.

 Most electronic music producers are no professional sound engineers with experience in stage sound, most club technicians or festival PA guys are bored, badly payed, unmotivated and not interested in good sound.
 And as long as the audience is going to a place 'to party' and the performer is just a provider for that party background, there is not so much hope for a change.
 However, this is an issue, since it keeps the audience from listening carefully.
 Bad sound supports bad, simple and predictive music.
 Bad sound works against any attempt to provide details, and rich color.
 Whilst volume can create some sense of massiveness and compensate for missing detail a bit, one thing clearly becomes harder to achieve: an emotional impact.

 (7) Perform where you can hear the PA